Chronic Digestive Problems In Your Dog IBD

 Generally, vets start with a fecal sample examination to rule out parasites, gauge the sufficiency of digestive enzymes or the presence of consumed trash.
 Some blood work to rule out pancreatic, liver or other systemic disease might be suggested.
 If the dog is depressed, running a fever or has a painful stomach, probably x-rays as well.

 In most cases of IBD, blood work results will be normal.
 Not so if the problem is long standing and severe.
-Those pet’s blood protein levels are often low due to their inability to absorb nutrients and loss of blood protein that is leaking out through the damaged intestinal wall.
-Occasionally the dog’s blood globulin (another blood protein) level will be elevated.
-If the pet has been vomiting persistently, its blood potassium level might be low.
-A few pets will have increases in their WBC eosinophil numbers – a possible hint at a food sensitivity or parasitic problem.
+In severe or long standing cases you pet’s blood protein level us often low due to the dog’s inability to absorb nutrients and loss of blood protein leaking out through a damaged intestinal wall.
+Although in most cases of IBD your dog’s blood globulin (another blood protein) level will be normal or low, in a few cases globulin will be actually be elevated.
+If your pet has been vomiting persistently, its blood potassium level might be low.
+A few pets will have increases in their WBC eosinophil numbers – a possible hint at a food sensitivity or parasitic problem rather than true IBD.

-There are specific tests that veterinarians can have run to help confirm an IBD problem when doubts remain or when standard treatments fail.
+There are specific tests that veterinarians can have run to help confirm an IBD problem when doubts remain or when accepted treatments fail.
 We know that many or most dogs with IBD do not absorb sufficient vitamin B12 (cobalamin ).
-The same goes for folate (eg folic acid, another B vitamin).
-Some vets will suggest those tests, and others, be run on your dog to firm up the diagnosis.
+The same goes for their ability to absorb folate ( folic acid, another B vitamin).
+Some veterinarians suggest that those tests, and others test run by the A&M GI lab, be run on your dog to firm up an IBD diagnosis.
 They might be more adamant about it if your dog is already showing signs of malnutrition, weight loss, low energy, and “unthriftiness” (cachexia).
-The gastrointestinal lab at Texas A&M veterinary school has pioneered the development and interpretation of these tests (ref) Read about some of the tests they offer or plan to offer to your veterinarian for the diagnosis of and construction of a treatment plan when results are abnormal here.
+The gastrointestinal lab at Texas A&M veterinary school has pioneered the adaptation and interpretation of these tests to dogs.

 Endoscopy and Intestinal Biopsies